stanford-ssi/SSI_RTOS/README.md

 To return from an interrupt to regularly-scheduled RTOS tasks, call yieldFromISR() at the end of the ISR handler function.
 This will take care of resuming the proper RTOS task, and not interrupting a critical section.

 # Context Switching on the M4-Cortex
-Context switching on the M4 cortex differs from the 1176 in a few ways.
-The ARM Cortex was designed with RTOS specifically in mind

-# Tests
+Context switching with the M4 cortex differs from the ARM 1176 in a few ways.
+Unlike 1176, the only banked register on the Cortex is the SP register.
+The M4 cortex documentation states that the hardware automatically saved the caller-saved registers during an interrupt or any function call, meaning the only banked register we need is the SP register.
+This allows us to run code in one of two modes: MSP (main stack pointer) or PSP (process stack pointer) mode.
+Interrupt handling, default initial setting, etc is all in MSP mode, and so it is our RTOS's responsiblity to ensure proper switching back to PSP mode when pre-empting between tasks.